 INTERVIEW: Carl and The Reda Mafia

 How lucky do you have to be to form a band in October 2014, then open for Bon Jovi in front of 25,000 fans under a year later?
 As lucky as four-piece progressive funk band Carl and The Reda Mafia, apparently.
-The Dubai-based group, the first band to sign with UAE studio White Cube, next headline for rapper J Cole at this month’s Beats on the Beach in Abu Dhabi (Friday November 27), and we figured we ought to get to know them better before they get too inaccessibly famous.
+The Dubai-based group, the first band to sign with UAE studio White Cube, next headline for rapper J Cole at this month’s in Abu Dhabi (Friday November 27), and we figured we ought to get to know them better before they get too inaccessibly famous.

 How did all of you meet, and when was the moment you knew it’d work out?